Space Age Love Song: Background and release

 Lead singer Mike Score has said of the song's meaning, Space Age' was just about intimacy, if you'd like.
 When you meet somebody there is an instant eye contact if the chemistry is right.
 If everything is right, you catch their eye... that whole 'across the crowded room/caught your eye' thing.
 The lyrics explain that: 'I saw your eyes and you made me smile.

 A music video of the song was produced in 1982 and featured the band miming a performance of the song.
 The 1982 music video also took place on top of the Danceteria nightclub in New York City.
 The band made another video in 2018 to coincide with the release of Ascension.

 In 2018, a re-recorded version of the song, featuring the Prague Philharmonic Orchestra, was released as a 5-track and 8-track special edition EP.
 It is the first single from the band's sixth album, Ascension.

 Uses in other media

-The song is used in the second of 4 parts of Challenger: The Final Flight, "HELP!".